jtpolasek/sleepnomad/content/posts/2018-8-5--Vitamin-D-And-Sleep-Month-2/index.md

 Since my level was already in the 60 to 80 range, I started to get cautious about how much to take going forward.
 I am an experimenter by nature but I really didn't want to go over 80.
 Additionally, spring and summer months were coming and I knew I would be out in the sun a lot.
 What to do?
 I decide I am going to cut back and shoot for 1k to 2k of vitamin D a day.
 On days that I get a lot of sun, I will skip vitamin D altogether.

 I forgot to mention one thing that happened during the first month.
 Actually it was two weeks after starting.
-I woke up with I think is what Dr. Gominak calls pain.
+I woke up with what I think Dr. Gominak calls pain.
 I was achy all over my body.
 It felt like I had worked out every muscle in my entire body.
 It wasn't too bad but it was noticeable.
 Nothing that would have stopped me from every day activities.

 ###Vitamin B-50 Complex